buff0k/Debian-11-Groupware/README.md

 I give thanks to the following projects which gave sufficient insight into making all of these disparate products work:

-1. The original ISPMail tutorial (I suggest this as a great starting point: https://workaround.org/ispmail) which expertly describes the disparate technologies and how they are brought together in the modern email server.
+1. The original [ISPMail tutorial](https://workaround.org/ispmail) (I suggest this as a great starting point) which expertly describes the disparate technologies and how they are brought together in the modern email server.

-2. PostfixAdmin Guidle for ISPMail (https://gist.github.com/yajrendrag/203b0172fee96a8b002a026362d27bf2) who got PostfixAdmin to work on earlier Debian versions, however does not describe the deployment steps in sufficient detail for a complete newbie to use.
+2. [PostfixAdmin Guidle for ISPMail](https://gist.github.com/yajrendrag/203b0172fee96a8b002a026362d27bf2) to get PostfixAdmin to work on earlier Debian versions, however does not describe the deployment steps in sufficient detail for a complete newbie to use on a fresh Debian 11 system.

-3. This tutorial on vogan which got me moving in the right direction (I hope) in getting IMAP Mailbox Sharing to work (It's all ACL's and Databases and right now, not yet in a working condition).
+3. [This tutorial](https://vogasec.wordpress.com/2012/07/01/ubuntu-postfix-dovecot-shared-mailboxes/) on vogan which got me moving in the right direction (I hope) in getting IMAP Mailbox Sharing to work (It's all ACL's and Databases and right now, not yet in a working state).

 So let's get started with this process, again, if you want to understand the steps involved in getting a working Email Server off the ground, read the ISPMail tutorial, this is not about holding your hand, it's about getting your server working.